Rbowie100/Modeling-and-Simulation-final-submission/README.md

 Installation Instructions:
 1. Download Java version 24 to Intelij.
-2. Download the files and place them in a folder so that Intelij of choice can see and run it.
+2. Download the files and place them in a folder so that Intelij of choice can see it.

 Usage guide:
 1. Open main and its files in IntelIJ of your choice.